 What are the most common examples?

 You may be entitled to compensation if you or a loved one was injured while using or being in the vicinity of jackhammers or other pneumatic tools.
-The attorneys at Sullivan Papain Block McGrath & Cannavo can help you put together an effective case.
+The New York personal injury attorneys at Sullivan Papain Block McGrath & Cannavo can help you put together an effective case.
 We are determined to fight for our client’s right to recover damages from these catastrophic injuries.
 Contact us today for a free consultation.